 Bernard Martin Dulsey (Chicago, IL, February 27, 1914 – San Clemente, Orange, California, November 4, 1992) was an American professor, scholar, editor, and translator.
-In 1964, Southern Illinois University Press published “The Villagers,” his English translation of Ecuador’s most famous novel, Jorge Icaza’s “Huasipungo.”
-He was a professor emeritus of the foreign language and literature department of the University of Missouri-Kansas City.
+In 1964, Southern Illinois University Press published “The Villagers,” an authorized English translation by Bernard M. Dulsey of Ecuador’s most famous novel, “Huasipungo,” in collaboration with its author Jorge Icaza.
+Mr. Dulsey was a professor emeritus of the foreign language and literature department of the University of Missouri-Kansas City.
 He earned his doctorate at the University of Illinois and worked as a prose editor for the Library of Congress’ annual Handbook of Latin American Studies.
 He was also an associate editor of the Kansas City Review and contributed to a number of scholarly journals in the United States and abroad.

 From 1951 until 1974, Mr. Dulsey taught Spanish language and literature at the University of Missouri-Kansas City.
 Previously, he was a Spanish instructor at Purdue University.